Can you run a water heater on solar power?

 To help determine whether your home can handle a solar water heater, review the U.S. Department of Energy’s guide for siting a solar water heating system.

-How solar hot water systems work
+Types of solar water heating systems

 What is an integral collector storage (ICS) system?